Danbury Mission Church and City Church Chelmsford

 Wherever practical to do so, we store your data electronically using the ChurchSuite platform.
 ChurchSuite is a secure web-based church database and management solution.
 To find out more about ChurchSuite’s approach to ensuring data integrity and security, please click here.
 Using the MyChurchSuite App, you have full control over how visible your information is to Church Partners and other members of the Church Directory via ChurchSuite.

 Some of your data may also be stored electronically using the church’s IT infrastructure.
-If this is the case, appropriate security measures are taken to assure the integrity of data either via local security measures or by utilising third party solutions offered by Microsoft.
+If this is the case, appropriate security measures are taken to assure the integrity of data either via local security measures or by utilising third party solutions including, but not limited to Microsoft and Paperform.

 - From time-to-time, we may need to provide our activity leaders with paper copies of emergency contact details and Inclusive Risk Assessments if they are overseeing activities with young people away from the church site.
 Where this is the case, such information is issued from and returned to the church premises and stored securely within the Church Office.